 A sensitive understanding of the child’s developmental changes makes it possible to perceive his or her expressed and unexpressed potential, and to facilitate the gradual maturation of new abilities without anticipating them but encouraging their autonomous emergence through the modulation of appropriate stimuli.

 The purpose of the meetings is to provide listening and support for the needs of a child and their family.
-The operator offers his experience to accompany the educational choices to support a functional and effective communication, and to recognize any early signs of distress in the process of psychophysical, cognitive and emotional development.
+The practitioner offers his experience to accompany the educational choices to support a functional and effective communication, and to recognize any early signs of distress in the process of psychophysical, cognitive and emotional development.